Seilamuk/Seilamuk-/Admob Mediation Android/AdMob-Mediation-for-Android.md

 <a name="step3" />

 ## Step 3, Integrating the AdMob Mediation Adapter
-Copy the adapter jar file from the zip to the “libs” directory of your project.
+Copy the java source files from the zip to your project's source code.

 [Back to top](#top)